luqasz/mcm/DEVELOP.md

 ### Testing

-* To run all tests, execute `nosetests` in top dir of this project.
+* To run all tests, execute `py.test` in top dir of this project.
 * CI tests are run on [travis](https://travis-ci.org/luqasz/mcm).